aker-gateway/Aker/README.md

 ### Roadmap
 * Phase 0
   * Integration with an identity provider (FreeIPA for now) - DONE !
+    * Setup your environment in 15 minutes using [this ansible playbook](https://github.com/aker-gateway/aker-freeipa-playbook)
   * Integration with config management tools.
   * Parsable audit logs (json for example to work with Elasticsearch)
   * Highly available setup